texxasrulez/account_details/README.md

 ---

 ## 6) Uninstall
-- Remove the plugin folder from `plugins/` (or remove it via Composer if you package it).
+- Remove the plugin folder from `plugins/` and remove 'account_details' from Roundcube's config (or remove it via Composer if you package it).

 Enjoy!